Browse and transfer iPhone files and folders

-With iMazing, you can quickly copy files and folders between your computer and your device with a USB cable, or wirelessly.
+With iMazing, you can quickly copy files and folders between your computer and your device, with a USB cable or wirelessly.

-|iOS File System||Use your device as a USB disc by accessing parts of its File System.
+|Use your device as an external drive.
 Files and folders transferred this way cannot be opened on your device.

-|If your device is jailbroken, you can access its entire File System, including root.|
+|If your device is jailbroken, you can access its entire file system directly.

-Download and install iMazing on your Mac or PC computer
+Download and install iMazing on your Mac or PC computer.

 For more information, see How to transfer files and folders from a Mac or PC computer to an iPhone, iPad or iPod touch?